vibansal/HapCUT2/outputformat.md

 Each block ends with a line with '********'.

-Some variants can be left unphased by HapCUT2 or unphased after post-processing.
-Such variants have the two alleles as '-'  in columns 2 and 3.
+Some variants can be unphased after post-processing.
+Such variants have the allele as '-'  in columns 2 and 3.

 Field 9 describes the status of the SNV under the discrete SNV pruning method introduced by RefHap (an SNV is pruned if there are equal reads consistent and inconsistent with the phase), with the slight difference that reads are assigned to haplotypes using likelihoods in our implementation.
 Use the option "--discrete_pruning 1" to automatically prune SNPs ('- -' phasing) based on the value of this field.